 How Do I Sign Up for a Darn Good Yarn of the Month Box?

 Easy peasy!
-Head on over to their website and choose “Subscriptions” in the menu bar.
+Head over to their website and choose “Subscriptions” in the menu bar.
 There you will find the option to choose your subscription box.

 What else do they offer?